 “Greens will continue to put better democracy at the heart of all we do, to achieve real local decision-making power for local communities.
 A proportionate electoral system is essential to achieve this, as is much greater devolution of power from Westminster to Cornwall.”

-The post Cornwall Green Party calls for urgent reform after undemocratic electoral system fails to represent the people of Cornwall appeared first on Cornwall.
+The post Cornwall Green Party calls for urgent reform after undemocratic electoral system fails to represent the people of Cornwall appeared first on Cornwall Green Party.

 ]]>